Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Databricks.SKU.md

 ## RECOMMENDATION

-Consider configuring Databricks workspaces to use either Standard or Premium tiers, dependant on the workload demands and NFRs.
+Consider configuring Databricks workspaces to use either Standard or Premium tiers, dependant on the workload demands non-functional requirements (NFRs).

 ## EXAMPLES